ds-pokemon-hacking/ds-pokemon-hacking.github.io/src/gen5/universal/structures/field/maps.md

 #### Environment Behavior Values
 **WARNING:** SDSME and PDSMS mistakenly call them "FLAGS & LAYER 6", which can lead to confusion.

 Some sort of command table which can introduce different effects depending on its value.
 Used in combination with the `Flag` value.
-Can display additional textures, make sounds, add irection dependdend collisions and much more.
+Can display additional textures, make sounds, add direction dependdend collisions and much more.
 The extra textures (...and models ...and animations) can be found in `a/0/7/5` in Black and White and `a/0/7/4` in Black 2 and White 2.

 <details>
 <summary>Behavior descriptions.</summary>